ibivibiv/gpt-neo/README.md

 <i>STARTING WITH A MINIMAL UBUNTU 18.04</i>

+## Nvidia Graphics Card
+You might need to first make sure the graphics card is working.
+The following will help get the right driver in place:
+* apt-get install ubuntu-drivers-common
+* ubuntu-drivers devices
+* select and install recommended driver
+* run nvidia-smi to be sure its working

 ## Python
 I took python from 3.6.x to 3.8 first by doing the following: